vd00873738/Sharecare/README.md

 ## Available Scripts

+Run `npm install` once you pull the code.
-In the project directory, you can run:
+Then In the project directory, you can run:

 ### `npm start`